Thomas7899/Lehrstuhl-App/README.md

 or create an account!

 This app has been specifically developed to optimize chair organization.
+It allows

-It allows easy searching and filtering of theses and seminars via a text search field, as well as dropdown menus for supervisors, semesters, and research projects.
+# easy searching and filtering of theses and seminars via a text search field,

+# as well as dropdown menus for supervisors, semesters, and research projects.

 With these features, you can quickly find out which theses were written in a particular semester or which supervisor is working on which project.

 The Lehrstuhl-App enables the efficient management and linking of seminars, exams, staff, theses, and students.

+Easily find out which grades were achieved in exams, theses or seminars

 Its intuitive user interface ensures that you always have a clear overview of all relevant information.

+An authentication feature (Admin) ensures that critical tasks and pages are restricted to non-authorised individuals.

+Our application enables you to perform complex queries between linked database records quickly and efficiently.

 Discover how the Lehrstuhl-App simplifies academic administration!

 ## How to start

 To start your Phoenix Server:

+* Clone the repository on your local machine or visit https://lehrstuhl-app.fly.dev/

 * Install dependencies with mix deps.get